ToledoEM/field_generation/README.md

 ## Overview

-This project uses flowing patterns to guide virtual particles across your canvas, creating curves and paths.
-You can save your creation as an SVG file for pen plotters and laser cutters, or grab it as a JSON/CSV file to plot this anywhere.
+This project uses flowing patterns to guide virtual particles across your canvas, creating curves and paths with control and sophistication.
+The system now features multi-layer field blending, variable stroke weights and transparency, per-path color drift, negative space repulsion, and advanced export optimizations.
+You can save your creation as an optimized SVG file for pen plotters and laser cutters, or grab it as JSON/CSV files for analysis and plotting anywhere.

-Created with processing 4 and p5.js
+Created with p5.js and modern ES modules for enhanced modularity and performance.

 ## Motivation